mpeterv/luacheck/README.md

 After the Luacheck repo is cloned and changes are made, run `luarocks make` (using `sudo` if necessary) from its root directory to install dev version of Luacheck.
 To run Luacheck using sources in current directory without installing it, run `lua -e 'package.path="./src/?.lua;./src/?/init.lua;"..package.path' bin/luacheck.lua ...`.
 To test Luacheck, ensure that you have [busted](http://olivinelabs.com/busted/) and [luautf8](https://github.com/starwing/luautf8) installed and run `busted`.

+## Docker
+Luacheck can be run inside a docker container, so it can be distributed across different platforms and can be run against any source directory.
+The usage of docker is fairly simple by executing the following two commands, the container will be built and be run in any source directory applicable:

+Execute the following command in the root directory of this repository:
+`docker build -t luacheck:latest .`

+Or, just to pull the image from the public DockerHub repositories, execute:
+`docker pull martinbrothers/luacheck:latest`

+To run the docker, execute this command in the source directory to be linted:
+`docker run --rm -v $(pwd):/workdir luacheck:latest`.

+For example, to run luacheck on itself:
+`docker run --rm -v $(pwd):/workdir luacheck:latest luacheck bin/luacheck.lua`

+Note, while the script supports omitting the 'luacheck' command in true docker image consitency fashion,  if the script however to be linted is an executable, this fails (as the container will try to execute the executable).

 ## License

 ```